blended-modeling/eatxt/LSP_Documentation/readme.md

 ##### Integration and Execution
 1. Copy all the jars from the two steps before together into one directory
-2. Execute in this directory <code>java -jar org.eclipse.emfcloud.modelserver.example-X.X.X-SNAPSHOT-standalone.jar</code> (for execution options see [usage] (https://github.com/eclipse-emfcloud/emfcloud-modelserver#usage))
+2. Execute in this directory <code>java -jar org.eclipse.emfcloud.modelserver.example-X.X.X-SNAPSHOT-standalone.jar</code> (for command line arguments see [usage] (https://github.com/eclipse-emfcloud/emfcloud-modelserver#usage))
 3. Try out in a browser: <code>http://localhost:8081/api/v1/models</code> (cf. the [HTTP endpoints](https://github.com/eclipse-emfcloud/emfcloud-modelserver#http-endpoints))

 #### Running the Server from Eclipse